 Rarely, your child will need to have a cast on the foot and leg.
 Casts work best if they are put on before your child is 8 months old.
-The casts will probably be changed every 1 - 2 weeks.
+The casts will probably be changed every 1 to 2 weeks.

 A pediatric orthopaedic surgeon should be involved in treating more severe deformities.